averydan/teamEducation/README.md

 What is the differnece between the reported graduation rate and the non-waiver graduation rate?

+Did you know that schools report two different graduation rates, 'graduation rate' and 'non-waiver graduation rates'.
+A non-waiver grauation rate is what we are typically used to seeing, the percent of students that complete all the requirments in order to get a diploma and graduate.
+A graduation rate means the percent of all students who 'complete' high school.
+They don't have to get a diploma, they can get a completeion certificate or maybe a GED.

+2019 Graduation Rate vs Non-Waiver Graduation Rate(https://github.com/averydan/teamEducation/blob/main/Output_Data/2019 Grad vs Non-Waiver Grad Rates.png)

+Indiana State Graduation Rates vs. Non-Waiver Graduation Rates Yearly Average (https://github.com/averydan/teamEducation/blob/main/Output_Data/Indiana State Graduation Rates vs. Non-Waiver Graduation Rates Yearly Averages.png)

 What is the relationship between waiver graduates and school grade?

-To beging, let's visualize the school grade data.
+To begin, let's visualize the school grade data.
 See the multiline graph below.
 It showes the number of schools in each letter grade by year.
 Insights gleened from this visualization of the letter grades is that there may have been a change in grading schools from 2015 to 2016.
 We speculated that was a result of a new state administration elected to lead the education department.
 If I had another two weeks, I would look into this further.
 Another insight is that D and F schools do not add up to many schools.

 School Grade Count MultiLine Graph: (https://github.com/averydan/teamEducation/blob/main/Output_Data/schoolgradecount.png)